flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - Couldn't get it to work and it doesn't work the way I want it to.
     - [yes](https:yes.com)
 - [[Aram Zucker-Scharff]]
-    - I liked endnote when someone else was paying for it.
+    - I liked [[Endnote]] when someone else was paying for it.
     - [[Zotero]] is great, not for me really because I'm no longer an academic, but lots of great ways to plug in to it to make it for me.
     - For arguing on the web, that's what I use context.center for.
 - [[Chris Aldrich]]:
     - Mendeley seems to be shutting down
-    - Zotero is useful for annotating PDFs
+    - Zotero is useful for annotating PDFs and now does export of notes from .d
 - [[Jerry Michalski]] big charts and zooming in and out of them is one of the problems we need to take on.
 - [[Mathew Lowry]]
     - [[Harvard Growth Lab]] has an amazing infographic about economics